lowRISC/opentitan/doc/security/specs/device_life_cycle/_index.md

 No owner consent is required to transition to SCRAP.

 Note also, SCRAP is meant as an EOL manufacturing state.
-Transition to this state is always purposeful and persistent, it is NOT part of the device’s native security countermeasure to transition to this state.
+Transition to this state is always purposeful and persistent, it is NOT part of the device's native security countermeasure to transition to this state.
     </td>
   </tr>